10 Best Things To Do In Beirut, Lebanon

 Architecture in Beirut

-Because of the city’s diversity, you’ll see an incredible amount of buildings and structures ranging from old to new.
+Because of the city’s incredible diversity, you’ll see an incredible amount of buildings and structures ranging from old to new.
 Many areas have a Southern European-like Spanish or Italian vibe.

 This is very unique in the Middle East!
 The combination of old authentic streets with modern buildings and sometimes huge office or apartment buildings is such an amazing sight.